Why was created the Remote Regulatory Assessments (RRA)?

 Remote Regulatory Assessments

-Currently, the FDA is now beginning to place many Pre-Market Tobacco Applications (PMTAs) for vape, e-liquids, etc., into scientific review, which will trigger an RRA of the manufacturer as the first step.
+Currently, the FDA is now beginning to place many Pre-Market Tobacco Applications (PMTAs) for vape, e-liquids, etc., into the scientific review, which will trigger a Remote Regulatory Assessment of the manufacturer as the first step.
 The audits are intensive.
-They consist of an initial 3 to 4 hour meeting followed by three follow-up meetings that vary in length.
+They consist of an initial 3 to 4-hour meeting followed by three follow-up meetings that vary in length.
 The FDA provides an extensive list of questions focused on validation, quality controls, design specifications, quality agreements, and so forth.

-And RRA has no impact on which approach FDA may take.
+And Remote Regulatory Assessments has no impact on which approach FDA may take.

 Are you in trouble with the FDA?

 Don’t panic — you’ve got backup.
 Download 5 Tips to Help You Navigate FDA Enforcement and learn how to resolve the situation right now.